mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 Example 1:

 Input: s1 = "bank", s2 = "kanb"
-Output: true
+<br/>Output: true
-Explanation: For example, swap the first character with the last character of s2 to make "bank".
+<br/>Explanation: For example, swap the first character with the last character of s2 to make "bank".
 Example 2:

 Input: s1 = "attack", s2 = "defend"
-Output: false
+<br/>Output: false
-Explanation: It is impossible to make them equal with one string swap.
+<br/>Explanation: It is impossible to make them equal with one string swap.
 Example 3:

 Input: s1 = "kelb", s2 = "kelb"
-Output: true
+<br/>Output: true
-Explanation: The two strings are already equal, so no string swap operation is required.
+<br/>Explanation: The two strings are already equal, so no string swap operation is required.

 # Complexity
 - Time complexity: o(n)